sourcefrog/conserve/README.md

 # Conserve - a robust backup program

-**At this time Conserve is not ready for production use:
+**At this time Conserve can make and restore backups, but should not be relied upon for production use:
 [more details](#Shortcomings).**

 Copyright 2012-2016 [Martin Pool][sourcefrog], mbp@sourcefrog.net.